SerpicoProject/SerpicoPlugins/BurpAppendix/README.md

 # Overview

 This plug-in generates a branded word document from BurpSuite results XML import.
+Currently, can only be run from the CLI, access via UI should be soon.

 # Command Line